Military Committee of the Ba'ath Party: 1963 Coup d'etat and seizure of power

 Despite their stated desire to renew the union with Egypt, the Military Committee eventually began to purge the army, party, and NCRC against the Nasserists, in response to which the influential Nasser mobilized civilian supporters in Syria to protest (which, however, did not change the situation).
-It's other goal was also to create an alliance with Iraq, where the Ba'athists had come to power after successful overthrew of Abdul-Karim Qasim, an opponent of pan-Arabism, a few months earlier.
+Its other goal was also to create an alliance with Iraq, where the Ba'athists had come to power after successful overthrew of Abdul-Karim Qasim, an opponent of pan-Arabism, a few months earlier.
 However, the Ba'athist regime in Iraq was very quickly overthrown by the Nasserists.
-Committee also carried out purges within the Syrian Arab Armed Forces, as part of their efforts to subordinate the civilian old guard of the National Command and Aflaqists, and create an "ideological army" that was loyal to neo-Ba'athist officers from the Committee.
-Munif al-Razzaz, former secretary general of the National Command, wrote that since 1961 there had excisted two Ba'ath parties: "the military Ba'ath Party and the Ba'ath Party, and real power lay with the former."
+Committee also carried out purges within the Syrian Arab Armed Forces, as part of their efforts to subordinate the civilian old guard of the National Command and Aflaqists, and create an "ideological army" that was loyal to neo-Ba'athist officers from the committee.
+Munif al-Razzaz, former secretary general of the National Command, wrote that since 1961 there had existed two Ba'ath parties: "the military Ba'ath Party and the Ba'ath Party, and real power lay with the former."
 The Military Committee was directed towards combating the old guard of the Aflaqites: it was bent on removing Aflaq from a position of power, believing that he had become old and frail.
 At the Sixth National Congress held in October 1963, Aflaq was barely able to hold on to his post as Secretary General – the Marxist factions led by al-Shufi and Ali Salih al-Sa'di, in Syria and Iraq respectively, were the majority group.